nathanfriend/domain_join/README.md

 Enter domain in uppercase.
 After the script has run reboot host.

-Get a Kerberos token using a domain administrator credentials kinit Administrator
+Get a Kerberos token using domain administrator credentials kinit Administrator

 Join domain